Category: Areas

 Easily missed during home improvements or electrical refits.

-A Quick Point on ACMs
+A Quick Point on Other Asbestos Containing Materials

 Just because asbestos isn't visible doesn't mean it's not there.
 The safest approach is to assume asbestos may be present in any UK home built before 2000, especially if you're planning maintenance, repairs, or upgrades.